Brain-Inspired Efficient Pruning: Exploiting Criticality in Spiking Neural Networks: Preliminaries

 \subsection{Criticality in Neuroscience}

-Neuroscience suggests that the critical state plays a vital role in the brain's efficient information processing \cite{beggs2012being, di2018landau}.
-This theory, known as the critical brain hypothesis \cite{turing2009computing}, asserts that the brain operates at the critical state.
+Neuroscience suggests that the critical state plays a vital role in the brain's efficient information processing~\citep{beggs2012being, di2018landau}.
+This theory, known as the critical brain hypothesis~\citep{turing2009computing}, asserts that the brain operates in a critical state.
 In this state, the brain is highly sensitive to any input that can alter its activity.
-Even minimal stimuli can trigger a rapid cascade of neuronal excitation, facilitating information transmission throughout the brain \cite{kinouchi2006optimal, beggs2008criticality, shew2009neuronal, beggs2012being}.
+Even minimal stimuli can trigger a rapid cascade of neuronal excitation, facilitating information transmission throughout the brain and improving complex feature extraction~\citep{kinouchi2006optimal, beggs2008criticality, shew2009neuronal, beggs2012being}.

-Previous researches have observed the criticality in neural systems at different scales \cite{hesse2014self, heiney2021criticality}.
-Self-organized criticality (SOC) refers to the ability of dynamical systems to effectively tune itself towards the critical state. \cite{herz1995earthquake} first indicated a mathematical equivalence between SOC models and integrate-and-fire neuron networks. \cite{gal2013self} established the association between SOC and single neuron according to the experimental phenomenon.
+Previous research has observed the criticality in neural systems at different scales~\cite {hesse2014self, heiney2021criticality}.
+Self-organized criticality (SOC) refers to the ability of a dynamic system to tune itself toward the critical state effectively. \citet{herz1995earthquake} first indicated a mathematical equivalence between SOC models and LIF neuron networks. \citet{gal2013self} established the association between SOC and the single neuron according to the experimental phenomenon.
 They found that the cortical neurons of newborn rats keep around a barely-excitable state, exhibiting characteristics of SOC.
-Activities push the neuron towards a excitatory state, while at the longer time scale regulatory feedback pulls if back.
+Activities push the neuron towards an excitatory state, while regulatory feedback pulls it back at a longer time scale.